Hey there, beautiful.

 You were the classiest, most charming person they’d ever met.
 The two of you were soul mates, right?

 And these are the words that ring in your mind for years – keeping you hooked, desperate, and longing for a hint of those feelings of importance, worthiness, and deservedness.
 Long after the abuse has set in; long after you discovered the lies, the cheating, and that your partner has no conscience.
+Long after the love bombing is a distant memory.

 Why is it that you morph into putty when the Narcissist says these words to you, when others have tried to garner your attention and failed?
 Why do you stay with them, even after discovering they aren’t sincere in their words or promises?
+Even after discovering that love bombing is simply a tool of manipulation?

 Narcissists are charming, convincing, and very good at their game.
 While most of them are attractive, even those who aren’t can make themselves appear to be so through the way they dress, their attitudes, and the various images they project.
-Further, if sex with them is good, they become even more attractive.
+Further, if intimacy with them is good, they become even more attractive.
 There’s nothing like oxytocin to keep one attached to a partner, whether or not the partner in question is good for one’s mental well-being.

 On the other hand, there’s another reason Narcissists are good at hooking and keeping their targets.
 They learn their deepest insecurities and fears, and then proceed to magnify them to the point that their victims become obsessed with maintaining the narcissist’s approval and validation.